Free Help with Implementation

 The article below is useful for people who can implement Limble without help from team members.
-If you need help from your team or if you have a more complex setup process, we recommend downloading the Simple Implementation Worksheet to use as a guide for implementing Limble.
+If you need help from your team or if you have a more complex setup process, we recommend downloading the Project Planning Implementation Worksheet to use as a guide for implementing Limble.

 Table of Contents

 - Set Up Users

 - Provide Work Request (Ticketing) Link to Coworkers